 Nominations will remain on the table for three years.
 Previous recipients of the award, and members of the MSG Committee (at the time of nomination and adjudication) will not be eligible for the award.

-Nominations for the 2021 medal should be sent to the Chair of the Metamorphic Studies Group committee, to arrive not later than 31st October 2020.
+Nominations for the 2022 award should be sent to the Chair of the Metamorphic Studies Group committee, to arrive not later than 31st October 2021.
 Submissions should be compiled as a single package in pdf format, to include the nomination statement, CV of the candidate and the optional additional letters of support.
 The nomination package should be attached to an e-mail with a title which identifies the name of the award and the name of the nominee.
 The e-mail address to use is email@example.com

 The nominations will be considered and recommendations for the award made by the MSG Committee, unless there is conflict of interest in which case other suitable persons will adjudicate.